 Need #3: Attention/Connection

 Caregivers often view certain behaviours as attention-seeking and label this as a negative reflection of the child.
-However, these behaviours are not bad, wrong, manipulative, or negative; they’re normal, healthy, and vital to survival!
+However, these behaviours are not bad, wrong, manipulative or negative; they’re normal, healthy and vital to survival!

 Children’s brains are wired for closeness and connection with you, so to get their need for connection met, they often have to get your attention.
 They’ll do whatever they can to ensure you notice them; you may begin seeing challenging behaviours if they don’t know how to do this helpfully and effectively.
 So, instead of labelling these behaviours as “attention-seeking” behaviour, it can help to shift the language and refer to these behaviours as “connection seeking.”